-MIT Medical’s Mental Health and Counseling Service serves the entire Institute community.
-We work with students, faculty, and staff in the MIT community to identify, understand, and solve problems, and to help transform that understanding into positive action.
+MIT Medical’s Mental Health and Counseling Service works with students to identify, understand, and solve problems, and to help transform that understanding into positive action.

 - Evaluations and consultations